alexandershaw4/aoptim/README.md

 % secondary optimisation (of a) is only invoked is the full gradient
 % prediction initially inproved F, since it is computationally intensive.
 %
 % dFdx[p] are the partial derivatives of F, w.r.t parameters, p.
-See
+(Note F =
-% jaco.m for options, although by default these are computed using a finite
+% the objective function and not 'f' - your function).
+See jaco.m for options,
-% difference approximation of the curvature, which retains the sign of the
+% although by default these are computed using a finite difference
-% gradient:
+% approximation of the curvature, which retains the sign of the gradient:
 %
 % f0 = F(x[p]+h)
 % fx = F(x[p]  )